ludovicofunari/mqtt_bench/README.md

 ### Spreading MQTT Clients Across The Cluster
 Instead of using a fixing number of MQTT clients, the tool requires a `json` file as input.
-This gives further flexibility allowing a finer tuning for the measurements, for example to easily discriminate between subscribers and publishers for their number of connections, as well as their topics of interest.
+This gives further flexibility allowing a finer tuning for the measurements, for example, to easily discriminate between subscribers and publishers for their number of connections, as well as their topics of interest.

-In particular, in order to distribute the MQTT subscribers and publishers across the cluster, the input `json` file, consists of a list of publishers and subscribers.
+In particular, to distribute the MQTT subscribers and publishers across the cluster, the input `json` file, consists of a list of publishers and subscribers.
 Each of them has its own unique identifier, its destination broker node as well as its topic list.